lupyuen/remote-pinetime-bot/README.md

 ## Start Telegram Bot

-To run Telegram Bot from this repo...
+To run your own Telegram Bot: Clone this repo and run...

 ```bash
 export TELEGRAM_BOT_TOKEN=???